 General Information

-High-Quality Work-Based Learning (HQWBL) comprises school-coordinated workplace experiences related to students’ career goals and/or interests,
+Career and Technical Education (CTE) High-Quality Work-Based Learning (HQWBL) is comprised of school-coordinated workplace experiences that are:

+related to students’ career goals and/or interests,

 integrated with instruction, and

 performed in partnership with local businesses and organizations.

-HQWBL experiences are available throughout the year.
+CTE HQWBL experiences enable students to apply classroom instruction in a real-world business or service-oriented work environment and are available throughout the year.
 While many students work during the school year, experiences are also available during the summer months.

-HQWBL experiences taking place during the summer must be reported during the same reporting period (school year) as the course with which the experience is associated.
-Students who took a CTE course during the spring semester but completed their HQWBL experience over the summer would have that experience associated with the spring course from the previous school year.
-A student who completes their HQWBL experience over the summer but does not complete the associated CTE course until the following fall would have their CTE HQWBL experience associated with the fall course in the upcoming school year.
-HQWBL experiences can only be counted one time in a reporting period.
+CTE HQWBL experiences taking place during the summer must be reported during the same reporting period (school year) as the course with which the experience is associated.
+Students who took a CTE course during the spring semester but completed their CTE HQWBL experience over the summer would associate the experience with the spring course from the previous school year.
+A student who completes the CTE HQWBL experience over the summer but does not complete the associated CTE course until the following fall would associate CTE HQWBL experience with the fall course in the upcoming school year.
+CTE HQWBL experiences can only be counted one time in a reporting period.
 Experiences should be counted during the reporting period that aligns with the associated CTE course.

-HQWBL experiences reinforce Virginia’s 5 C’s—critical thinking, collaboration, communication, creative thinking, and citizenship—by allowing students to apply these skills in a real-world business or service-oriented work environment.
+CTE HQWBL experiences reinforce Virginia’s 5 C’s—critical thinking, collaboration, communication, creative thinking, and citizenship—by allowing students to apply these skills in a real-world business or service-oriented work environment.

-Connecting HQWBL to Virginia’s 5 C’s
+Connecting CTE HQWBL to Virginia’s 5 C’s

 Collaboration: Work with community members, peers, and mentors

-Communication: Write and present proposals; make requests and get permissions; publicize and present final project
+Communication: Write and present proposals; make requests and get permissions; publicize and present the final project

 Citizenship: Understand laws and regulations; seek to improve the community; increase community awareness

-Creativity: Publicize/advertise project; solve problems; present findings
+Creativity: Publicize/advertise the project; solve problems; present findings

 Critical Thinking: Develop a project to meet a community need or solve a community problem

-The Virginia Department of Education (VDOE) recognizes 12 HQWBL experiences.
-Virginia’s Career and Technical Education (CTE) programs include the following components:
+The Virginia Department of Education (VDOE) recognizes 12 CTE HQWBL experiences.
+Virginia’s CTE programs include the following components:

-Classroom instruction—the essential component for students to master the academic and technical competencies, attitudes, and work ethic necessary for career success and lifelong learning
+Classroom instruction—the essential component for students to master the academic and technical competencies, attitudes, and work ethics necessary for career success and lifelong learning

 Career and Technical Student Organization (CTSO) participation—organizations that provide experiences that reinforce and strengthen classroom learning and prepare students for individual responsibility, teamwork, and leadership in their chosen career pathways

-High-Quality Work-Based Learning experiences—opportunities for students to apply and refine knowledge, attitudes, and skills through professionally coordinated and supervised work experience directly related to career goals
+Career and Technical Education High-Quality Work-Based Learning experiences—opportunities for students to apply and refine knowledge, attitudes, and skills through professionally coordinated and supervised work experience directly related to career goals

-The HQWBL experience builds on the benefits of the other two components by assisting students with the transition from the classroom to the workplace.
+The CTE HQWBL experience builds on the benefits of the other two components by assisting students with the transition from the classroom to the workplace.
 Students enhance their knowledge, skills, and attitudes by participating in supervised, authentic experiences.
-HQWBL experiences are valuable because they help students develop careers beyond their secondary and postsecondary education.
-Students who participate in HQWBL experiences are often able to continue working for their placement companies after high school graduation or even after college graduation.
-Furthermore, employers are increasingly seeking new hires who have HQWBL experiences and can perform well from day one.
+CTE HQWBL experiences are valuable because they help students develop careers beyond their secondary and postsecondary education.
+Students who participate in CTE HQWBL experiences are often able to continue working for their placement companies after high school graduation or even after college graduation.
+Furthermore, employers are increasingly seeking new hires who have CTE HQWBL experiences and can perform well from day one.

 Career Awareness